svgcibay/Looker-Studio/README.md

 | **Sales Dashboard** | An interactive dashboard that visualizes sales performance with key metrics, trends, and insights.
 This project showcases Looker Studio's **dynamic charts, filters, and real-time data integration**. | [View](#) | [Repo](#) |

 ---

+## 📁 Repository Contents

+This repository includes:

+- **📊 Dashboards** – Interactive dashboards created with Looker Studio.
+- **📂 Data Sources** – Sample datasets used in dashboards.
+- **📌 Projects** – Hands-on projects demonstrating various data visualization techniques and use cases.

 ## 📈 Get Started with Looker Studio